DavidWard98/vue-vite-ts-library-starter/README.md

 ## Why this starter?

-I was looking for a hyper-minimalistic starter for a Vue3 library written in TypeScript and using Vite.
-I couldn't find one, so I made this one.
-I hope this provides a good starting place for someone wanting a quick start on a Vue3 Vite library.
+This starter provides a minimalistic starting point for a Vue3 library written in TypeScript and using Vite.
+It is configured to build a library that can be published to NPM.

 ## Installation